 - preparation of the application to include a short statement relating to the issues in dispute;

-- preparing any supplemental application if there is any alleged risk of harm to the child where they are currently living;
+- preparing any supplementary application if there is any alleged risk of harm to the child where they are currently living;

 - drafting all the papers for your approval and then lodging them with the Court for issue.
 It is usual for the application to be lodged in the Court that is nearest to where the child is living;